There’s a reason the postpartum period is known as the fourth trimester.

 - Yogurt: Dairy products are a great source of vitamin D and calcium, vital for yours and baby’s health.
 Go for Greek yogurt for some protein, too.

-- Brussel sprouts: Leafy greens in general are great as part of your pre- and postpartum diet plan, but feel free to cut them out if they’re causing you or baby too much gas or discomfort.
+- Brussels sprouts: Leafy greens, in general, are great as part of your pre- and postpartum diet plan, but feel free to cut them out if they’re causing you or baby too much gas or discomfort.

 - Spinach: Another leafy green to add to your postpartum meal plan.